Messere/listal-bot/readme.md

  15% [=====>                         ] Done 1113 of 7418 (errors: 0)
 ```

-as well as images from other categories:
+as well as images from other categories (including lists):

 ```bash
 $ listal-bot -u http://www.listal.com/movie/batman -o ./batman-pictures